 The RamblaView Map

-The Rambla was originally a watercourse, a sandy arroyo called rmel.
+The Rambla was originally a watercourse, in summer a dry arroyo filled with sand (rmel in Arabic).
 Today seasonal runoff has been replaced by a flood of humanity.
-No wonder Federico García Lorca called this the only street in the world he wished would never end: the show of humanity rages relentlessly—mimes, acrobats, jugglers, musicians, puppeteers, portraitists, break-dancers, rappers, and rockers stretched out beneath the canopy of plane trees.
+No wonder Federico García Lorca called this the only street in the world he wished would never end: The show of humanity rages relentlessly—mimes, acrobats, jugglers, musicians, puppeteers, portraitists, breakdancers, rappers, and rockers stretched out beneath the canopy of plane trees.
 A pedestrian runway between two traffic lanes, the Rambla remains an essential Barcelona event.

 The crowds seethe and dawdle.
 Couples sit at café tables no bigger than tea trays while nimble-footed waiters dodge traffic, bringing trays from kitchens.
-Peddlers, kiosk owners, parrots, and parakeets along the Rambla dels Ocells (Rambla of the Birds) create a cacophony of birdsong and catcalls that clamors over the din of taxis and motorbikes.
-Here, in busy Barcelona, the Rambla is permanently filled with squads of revelers, often more animated at 3 am than at 3 pm.
+Peddlers, kiosk owners, buskers, and vendors create a constant cacophony that clamors over the din of taxis and motorbikes.
+Here, in busy Barcelona, the Rambla is permanently filled with squads of revelers, often as animated at 3 am as it is at 3 pm.